 As luck might have it, Moku ManaMana the remnant basalt stub of an islet that juts 400′ from the surface of the sea 300 miles nw of Kauaʻi, is a j-shaped fishing-hook island located at almost the precise latitude of the tropic of cancer – the northernmost latitude on earth where in late June (of the Gregorian Calender), the sun appears to pass directly overhead.
 The name they give to this latitude is poetic and deeply evocative; ‘The great shining black road of Kane’, This name suggests volumes of a kind of profound understanding it is difficult for us today to fully fathom.

 As one of the premier navigating cultures in human history, able to locate themselves indelibly on the surface of this world – intrinsically and directly from observation – with no inference from nor corroboration from any ‘external’ technology – and move about with comfidence and precision, the ancient Hawaiians were well aware of this unique geo-spatial condition.
 Likely, they used these islands as geolocating navigational beacons.

 And so too does Mauna Time reflect and celebrate the sacredness of these and other summits — the planet over.

 Somewhere, there is a mountain that is sacred to You.
-It could be any of the submerged table-tops in the seamount arc north and west from the main Hawaiian cluster, that extends under the surface of the pacific ocean thousands of mies away where finally, they islands that have been majestically conveyed by the vast conveyor belt of the spreading pacific plate for the last 70 millpn years, dive deep into the subduction trench under the Siberian continental shelf to be recycled into the molten 4.5 billion year interior of our planets inner liquid layers.
+It could be any of the submerged table-tops in the seamount arc north and west from the main Hawaiian cluster, that extend under the surface of the pacific ocean thousands of mies away where finally, these flat-topped sea mounts that have been majestically conveyed by the vast conveyor belt of the spreading pacific plate for the last 70 millpn years, dive deep into the subduction trench under the Siberian continental shelf to be recycled into the molten 4.5 billion year interior of our planets inner liquid layers.

 Is this Mauna You?